zordicom/crisp_controllers/README.md

 - 🤖 Operational Space Controller as well as Joint Impedance Controller for torque-based control.
 - 🚫 No MoveIt or complicated path-planning, just a simple C++ `ros2_controller`.
 Ready to use.
 - ⚙️ Dynamically and highly parametrizable: powered by the `generate_parameter_library` you can modify stiffness and more during operation.
 - 🐍 Python interface to move your ROS2 robot around without having to think about topics, spinning, and more ROS2 jargon!
-Check [crisp_py](https://github.com/danielsanjosepro/crisp_py) for more information and examples.
+Check [crisp_py](https://github.com/utiasDSL/crisp_py) for more information and examples.
 - ❓ Demos showcasing how to use the controller with FR3 of Franka Emika in single and bimanual setup.
-Check the [crisp_controller_demos](https://github.com/danielsanjosepro/crisp_controllers_demos).
+Check the [crisp_controller_demos](https://github.com/utiasDSL/crisp_controllers_demos).

 ## Getting Started

 Independently of your setup, you *should* use a real-time patch.
 You don't want any jitter with this type of controllers otherwise they can get unstable.
+Most vendors will not even allow you to use the manipulator.
 If you are trying it out on simulation, you should not worry about it.
 If using a real robot, you can check the [Franka Robotics guide on how to set up a patch](https://frankaemika.github.io/docs/installation_linux.html#setting-up-the-real-time-kernel).

 ### From source